 Giving Up Certain Foods is Easy When You’re Committed Enough

-I, obviously, have an insanely good reason for sticking to this diet (which I believe would be a healthy diet for most people).
+I, obviously, have a ridiculously good reason for sticking to this diet (which I believe would be a healthy diet for most people).
 Not wanting to shit blood is a strong motivator, let me tell you.
 I’ve talked to a couple of close friends about this diet and they both want to try it (or something similar).
 They’ve been wowed by my results and they want some of that for themselves.
 The trouble is, they’re finding it hard to make any real changes to the way they eat.
 They feel deprived.
 In a weird sort of way, I am grateful for my disease because it’s made this so easy for me.
 I’m healthier than I’ve ever been, but I never would’ve done this if it weren’t for my disease.

 Being a Rebel Means I Need to Frame Things in the Right Way